 The legend of Kuldhara is a well-known but incomprehensible myth.
 Kuldhara, which is around 18 miles from Jaisalmer, is a settlement that has been deserted since the 1800s.
 Nobody believes the bizarre tale that Kuldhara has to tell.
 In order to ensure that no one would ever reside in this area or procreate there, the villagers left an unending spell behind.

 Folklore has it that the villagers of Kuldhara used to pay a shady minister named Salim Singh their taxes.
 The minister noticed the stunning daughter of the village chief while in the town.
 The minister claimed the girl and threatened to tax the locals excessively if he couldn’t marry her.
-The village chief, along with the leaders of 84 other villages in the town, made the decision to leave Kuldhara in order to protect his daughter from the dictatorial minister.
-85 populated towns were abandoned in a single night, and no one has any idea where they went because no one really saw them depart.
+The village chief, along with the leaders of 84 other villages in the town, decided to leave Kuldhara to protect his daughter from the dictatorial minister.
+85 populated towns were abandoned in a single night, and no one had any idea where they went because no one saw them depart.

 The fact that Kuldhara is still in the same condition as when it was abandoned and that so many lives and homes, whose people vanished overnight, are still there creates an unnerving atmosphere for visitors.